Chip-Scale Transmitter Module for Real-Time Continuous-Variable QKD

 {\authormark{1}KEEQuant GmbH, Gebhardtstraße 28, 90762 Fürth, Germany\\ \authormark{2}Institute of Photonics and Quantum Electronics (IPQ), Karlsruhe Institute of Technology (KIT), Karlsruhe, Germany}

 {\authormark{*}imran.khan@keequant.com}

-\begin{abstract*} Continuous-variable quantum key distribution (CV-QKD) enables secure communication over standard telecom infrastructure, yet its scaling is stalled by bulky, discrete optical hardware.
-We address this bottleneck by demonstrating a real-time CV-QKD system driven by a chip-scale hybrid transmitter built from commercial telecom components.
-By integrating a micro-optic external-cavity laser with a monolithic photonic integrated IQ modulator, we provide high performance, enabling secret-key generation over 102 km of optical fiber, while reducing the size of the optics by 95\%.
-Moreover, real-time operation overcomes the offline post-processing bottlenecks of experimental setups.
-This work bridges laboratory demonstrations and field-deployable technology, with a scalable architecture for cost-effective quantum networks. \end{abstract*}
+\begin{abstract*} Continuous-variable quantum key distribution (CV-QKD) enables secure communication over standard telecom infrastructure, but scaling is stalled by bulky, discrete optical hardware.
+We address this bottleneck by demonstrating a real-time CV-QKD system driven by a chip-scale hybrid transmitter using commercial telecom components.
+Combining a micro-optic external-cavity laser with a monolithic photonic integrated IQ modulator we enable secure secret-key generation over 102 km of optical fiber while reducing optical volume by 95\% relative to the commercial discrete-component counterpart.
+Moreover, real-time operation overcomes offline post-processing bottlenecks of experimental setups.
+This work bridges laboratory demonstrations and field-deployable technology for cost-effective quantum networks. \end{abstract*}